Hang a Bird Feeder This Winter

-- Plate for the peanut butter so you can work from that and not the jar.
+- Plate or bowl for the peanut butter so you can work from that and not the jar.
 You really don't want pinecone bits in your peanut butter jar!

 - Wire for hanging—the fine green paddle wire that florists use is easy to find at craft stores.
 Try a thicker gauge wire for added sturdiness.

-- Cut a 24” piece of wire with the wire cutters.
+- Cut a 24” - 30" piece of wire with the wire cutters.
 Leave enough at the ends to fasten.

 - Bring both ends to the top of the pinecone to form a loop and twist them together.
 You can also wait until you hang it to connect the two ends tightly over the branch.

-- Use the spoon and scoop out about ½ cup peanut butter, placing it on plate.
+- Use the spoon and scoop out about ½ cup peanut butter, placing it on plate or in bowl.

 - Smear peanut butter with the table knife all around the pinecone.